cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

 Observations:

-* The resulting value is not the same as in the sequential case (smaller, for reasons outlined in the previous chapter, but regardless it is wrong).
+* The resulting value is not the same as in the sequential case (smaller, for reasons outlined above, but regardless it is wrong).
-* The number of `updateValueFactory` calls and thus `Add()` methods is different.
+* The number of `updateValueFactory` invocations and thus `Add()` methods is different.

 Remember that `AddOrUpdate()` uses equality to determine if a value has changed concurrently.
 In this case that would be `Lazy<>.Equals()`, which only works on object identity / reference equality.
-Since we create a new `Lazy<MutableData>` instance for each call to `addValueFactory` and `updateValueFactory`, the check inside `AddOrUpdate()` will very often be wrong, and results it much more calls to `updateValueFactory` upon the retry logic inside `AddOrUpdate()`, since that mutates the actual `MutableData` instance inside, the value of it increases far beyond the expected value.
+Since we create a new `Lazy<MutableData>` instance for each invocation of `addValueFactory` and `updateValueFactory`, that equality-check inside `AddOrUpdate()` will very often be false, and results it much more invocations of `updateValueFactory` upon the retry logic inside `AddOrUpdate()`.
+Since that mutates the actual `MutableData` instance inside the `Lazy<>`, the value of it increases far beyond the expected value.

-Note that the problem would generally be the same, when using other approaches.
-For example, you could think about writing the `updateValueFactory` to return the same `Lazy` instance:
+BTW, the problem would generally be the same, when using variants of this approach.
+For example, you could consider writing the `updateValueFactory` delegate to return the same `Lazy` instance:

 ```
     var concurrent = TestConcurrent(